 David Woods has held an executive role as Managing Director of a large social finance/impact investing organisation, supporting financial inclusion, agriculture and renewable energy in the developing world with a capital base of EUR 1.2bn.
 He is currently a Director of Whai Rawa Fund Ltd, a trustee of The Gift Trust, and Chairman of the Impact Enterprise Fund, in addition to sitting on three overseas micro-finance company boards for the Aga Khan Foundation as an independent director.
 In early October, he will represent New Zealand at the Global Steering Group for Impact Investment Summit to advocate for New Zealand to become part of the Steering Group.

-Esther Whitehead is Managing Trustee of the Dyslexia Foundation of NZ and founder of Sustainable Queenstown Charitable Trust, a social enterprise providing sustainability services and fostering community wellbeing through events, workshops and outreach.
+Esther Whitehead, our facilitator for this event, is managing Trustee of the Dyslexia Foundation of NZ and founder of Sustainable Queenstown Charitable Trust, a social enterprise providing sustainability services and fostering community wellbeing through events, workshops and outreach.
 Esther is currently working with the Ākina Foundation as part of the Impact Initiative, a partnership with the New Zealand Government, to carry out research to help enable a flourishing social enterprise sector in New Zealand.
 The research is aimed at understanding the capital needs of New Zealand’s social enterprise sector and, based on that understanding, propose solutions to any barriers to capital flow within the sector.
 Building a social enterprise from grassroots in Queenstown, gives Esther the opportunity to share her first-hand experiences of the challenges and opportunities faced in this sector.